AnvieLabs/anvielabs.github.io/content/blog/ambiguity-in-grammmars/index.md

 To make it formal, and have my own definition of _meaning_ of a sentence, I'll define _meaning_ as the [inorder traversal](https://en.wikipedia.org/wiki/Tree_traversal#In-order,_LNR) of the parse tree generated while parsing a sentence.
 We can use [S-Expr](https://en.wikipedia.org/wiki/S-expression) form to write down the meaning of a sentence.
+Why? because it clearly lays out the actions and entities involved in the order in which they're executed and used within the machine.

 As an example, S-Expr for Figure 1 will be
 `(expr (term (+ (expr (number (digit 1))) (expr (factor (* (expr (number (digit 2))) (expr (number (digit 3)))))))))`